All Episodes

 You ever seen a politician do that in public?

-You don't see you don't see him eat in public.
+You don't see him eat in public.

 You don't see him drink water, particularly between sentences.

-Now I've seen football players drink Gatorade and whatever the hell else is down there on the sideline between plays, but drinking water during a speech, dry him out during a speech.
+Now, I've seen football players drink Gatorade and whatever the hell else is down there on the sideline between plays, but drinking water during a speech, dry mount during a speech, if I wasn't so strong, I'd take the day off to deal with the emotional wreck that this has made me.

-But I'm I'm hanging tough.
+But I'm hanging tough.

 It's great to have you here, folks.

-Listen now, CNN got caught on this, and they tried to say, come on, lighten up.
+Listen, now, CNN got caught on this and they tried to say, come on, lighten up.

 We were just doing satire.